Friday, January 26, 2018

 What Is The Origin Of The Assumption of Mary?

-The Assumption of Mary was not officially declared to be an article of the Roman Catholic faith until 1950 by Pope Pius XII:
+The assumption of Mary was not officially declared to be an article of the Roman Catholic religion until 1950 by Pope Pius XII:

-"The Immaculate Mother of God, the ever Virgin Mary, having completed the course of her earthly life, was assumed body and soul into heavenly glory” (Munificentissimus Deus).
+"The Immaculate Mother of God, the ever Virgin Mary, having completed the course of her earthly life, was assumed body and soul into heavenly glory” (Munificentissimus Deus, paragraph 44).

 "Finally the Immaculate Virgin, preserved free from all stain of original sin, when the course of her earthly life was finished, was taken up body and soul into heavenly glory, and exalted by the Lord as Queen over all things, so that she might be the more fully conformed to her Son, the Lord of lords and conqueror of sin and death."
 The Assumption of the Blessed Virgin is a singular participation in her Son's Resurrection and an anticipation of the resurrection of other Christians."
 (CCC #966)

 Enoch (Genesis 5:24), Elijah (2 Kings 2:11), and Jesus (Acts 1:9) are people recorded in Scripture as being bodily assumed into heaven.
 There is no such reference for Mary.
-Why would this not be recorded in Scripture?
-Ludwig Ott, in his book titled Fundamentals of Catholic Dogma, p.
+Why would this event not be recorded in the New Testament?
+Moreover, Ludwig Ott, in his book titled Fundamentals of Catholic Dogma, p.
 209–210, says:

 "The idea of the bodily assumption of Mary is first expressed in certain transitus–narratives of the fifth and sixth centuries.
 Even though these are apocryphal they bear witness to the faith of the generation in which they were written despite their legendary clothing.
 The first Church author to speak of the bodily ascension of Mary, in association with an apocryphal transitus B.M.V., is St. Gregory of Tours’."